XR232USB - True Random Number Generator @ USB

 No USB fun without USB drivers!
 Those drivers for the

-FT232-Family have always been freely available on the FTDI-Website so far.
+FT232-Family have always been freely available on the

 Once installed, the driver will recognize every FT232 that has ever